-The recently released new HD wave (SE-H series) inverters are available in a wide range of sizes from 2.5kW to 10kW and are one of the smallest and lightest inverters on the market and according to the specifications is also the most efficient at 99% for the larger 5 - 6KW models.
-This new generation inverter uses advanced thin-film capacitors and digital processor to produce a clean AC output with low losses.
-All SE inverters only function in combination with additional DC optimisers (see below) which perform part of the job of a common string inverter so this is perhaps the reason Solaredge was able to package such a small efficient inverter.
+The recently released HD wave (SE-H series) inverters are available in a wide range of sizes from 2.5kW to 10kW and are one of the smallest and lightest inverters on the market and according to the specifications is also the most efficient at 99% for the larger 5 - 6KW models.
+This new generation inverter uses advanced thin-film capacitors and digital processors to produce a clean AC output with very low losses.
+All Solaredge inverters must be installed in combination with the DC optimisers (see below) which perform part of the job of a common string inverter so this is perhaps the reason Solaredge was able to package such a small efficient inverter.

 The biggest advantage SolarEdge has over the competition is panel level monitoring and power optimisation through the use of panel mounted DC optimisers.